smallab/ttc-osc-receivers-processing/TTC_OSCReceiver_State_basic/README.md

 ## An OSC State receiving Processing sample
-A Java-Processing sketch sample specially built for receiving state data (understand "surface data") in the shape of OpenSoundControl messages coming from the [free OSC Blobs iPhone app](https://itunes.apple.com/us/app/osc-state-tapioca-toys/id1456542260?mt=8) that's available on the App Store.
+A Java-Processing sketch sample specially built for receiving state data (understand "surface data") in the shape of OpenSoundControl messages coming from the [free OSC State iPhone app](https://itunes.apple.com/us/app/osc-state-tapioca-toys/id1456542260?mt=8) that's available on the App Store.

 It works with [Processing 3.3.4](https://processing.org/download/ "download Processing") and later, and its [OSC library](http://www.sojamo.de/libraries/oscp5).